JiaweiChenKodomo/Multi-Cam-python/readme.md

  `gsettings set org.gnome.desktop.media-handling automount false` To enable it again use the following:
  `gsettings set org.gnome.desktop.media-handling automount true` This works for Jetson Nano.
 The bottom issue is likely `gvfs-gphoto2-volume-monitor` holding up the camera storage.
-On Raspberry Pi OS, one would need to kill `gvfs-gphoto2-volume-monitor` before connecting to the camera.
+On Raspbian OS, one would need to kill `gvfs-gphoto2-volume-monitor` before connecting to the camera.

 ## Automatically start the server on start up.
 Run the startup script by adding the following line to `/etc/rc.local`: